isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-07-04-post-angels-in-white-early-nursing-in-singapore.md

 <br><br>
 Simmons retired to England in 1948, after having overseen a drop in the infant mortality rate from 263 deaths per 1,000 babies in 1927 to an exceptional record of 57 deaths per 1,000 babies that year.
 This was a feat especially when viewed against the backdrop of a rising birth rate.
 She later moved to Scotland, where she died in 1958.
 <br><br>
 Extracted from Singapore Infopedia: National Library Board.
-(2013, March 25).
-[Ida Simmons](https://eresources.nlb.gov.sg/infopedia/articles/SIP_2013-05-14_135054.html)  written by Sutherland, Duncan.
+(2013, March 25). <a href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_2013-05-14_135054.html">Ida Simmons</a> written by Sutherland, Duncan.
 Retrieved from Singapore Infopedia website.</div>

 <div style="background-color: white;">
 <br>